qSckd/qSckd/README.md

 ## 👤 About Me

 Hi, I'm [Matthew P.](https://matthew.tf) a developer and configurator who loves building and fixing.
-I'm always exploring new things to-do, work on creative projects, and helping others.
-If you're looking for someone who knows about Coding or similar, DM Me.
+I'm always exploring new things to do, helping others, etc If you're looking for someone who knows about Coding or similar, DM Me.

 - 🔭 **What I'm Up To:** Building scalable backend systems, Discord bots, and automation tools.
-- 🌱 **Currently Learning:** Advanced Java, TypeScript, and cloud infrastructure.
+- 🌱 **Currently Learning:** Advanced Java, TypeScript, Kotlin.
 - 🏆 **Age:** 16

 ---